jonnor/ESC-CNN-microcontroller/report/report.md

 ![Splitting datasets into train/validation/test sets and cross-validation \label{figure:crossvalidation}](./img/crossvalidation.png)

-One common style of supervised learning processes is to: start with an base model and initialize its parameters (often randomly), then make predictions using this model, compare these prediction with the labels to compute an error, and then update the parameters in order to attempt to reduce this error.
+One common style of supervised learning processes is to: start with a base model and initialize its parameters (often randomly), then make predictions using this model, compare these prediction with the labels to compute an error, and then update the parameters in order to attempt to reduce this error.
 This iterative process is illustrated in \ref{figure:training-inference}.